 INSTRUCTOR: Gary Strahan

 Introduction to Organic Chemistry presents the basic principles of organic chemistry which include the identification and reactions of functional groups, nomenclature, and stereochemistry.
 The properties and reactions of some complex organic compounds, such as carbohydrates, lipids, and proteins, will be investigated.
-Since Chemistry is an experimental science laboratory work is critical to understanding its foundations, while simultaneously giving the student an interactive learning experience.
-The laboratory portion of the class includes techniques and methods used by organic chemists to identify, synthesize, separate, and purify organic compounds.
+The laboratory includes techniques and methods used by organic chemists to identify, synthesize, separate, and purify organic compounds.
 This is a web-enhanced course—some course materials will be presented in an electronic format.

 a) Classify organic compounds according to functional group.